Ukraine: Government websites down after a hacking attack

-KYIV, Ukraine (AP) — A number of government websites in Ukraine were down on Friday after a huge hacking attack, Ukrainian officials and media reports said.
+KYIV, Ukraine (AP) — A number of government websites in Ukraine were down on Friday after a huge hacking attack, Ukrainian officials said.

 While it was not immediately clear who was behind the attacks, they come amid heightened tensions with Russia and after talks between Moscow and the West failed to yield any significant progress this week.